by Clare Butt, RN, PhD

 And sings the tune without the words,

-- Anticipate survival.
-Many people have gone before you.
-Picture yourself among them – after treatment and doing well.
+Many people have gone before you; picture yourself among them, after treatment and doing well.

-Clare Butt is an oncology nurse who has worked with cancer survivors for 15 years.
-She is currently a doctoral candidate in the Connell School of Nursing at Boston College in Chestnut Hill, MA.
+Clare Butt is an oncology nurse who has worked with cancer survivors for over 15 years.
+She teaches nursing at Holy Family University in Philadelphia, PA.